tsunami416604/azure-docs.hu-hu/articles/vmware-cloudsimple/quickstart-create-cloudsimple-service.md

 ## <a name="sign-in-to-azure"></a>Bejelentkezés az Azure-ba

-Jelentkezzen be az Azure [https://portal.azure.com](https://portal.azure.com)Portalon a .
+Jelentkezzen be az Azure Portalra a [https://portal.azure.com](https://portal.azure.com) webhelyen.

 ## <a name="create-the-service"></a>A szolgáltatás létrehozása